153957/153957/content/timelapse_guide.md

 Depending on your software/hardware/subject you must select an interval (e.g. 5 seconds) between each photo and the total amount (e.g. 500) of photos to be made.
 Then initiate the shooting and wait while your photos are being taken.
-Then tranfer them to your computer (if you where using the computer to make the photos, the photos most likely will already be transfered to the computer).
+Then transfer them to your computer (if you where using the computer to make the photos, the photos most likely will already be transferred to the computer).
 After this you can make a movie out of them.

 #### Power